Alert

 Administrative tasks

-Document the discussion in a file note (Contact/Worker Contact/Employer Contact/Treatment Provider Contact).
+Document the discussion in a file note (Contact/Worker Contact/Employer Contact/Treatment Provider Contact/Contact with psychologist).

 Send the Claimant Custom (CL000A) letter outlining the plan for making the entitlement decision if appropriate.